 Today’s guest blog post comes from Paul Williams.
-Paul is Team leader Academic Services University of Worcester and one of the leads on the WLHC project.
+Paul is a major in marketing and Team leader Academic Services University of Worcester and one of the leads on the WLHC project.
 The project website is www.wlhc.org.uk.

 The Worcester Library and History Centre (working title, with the final name yet to be decided) is already a pretty special place.
 What, to many, looks like a building site, dominated by cranes and swarmed over by builders, for me represents something much more valuable.
 Like many stories on this site, mine is a personal one, describing my good fortune in being involved in a project which is building a service around the community it will come to serve in a just a few short years.
 A project which understands why libraries are important places, why people value them so highly, and why we must continue to invest in their futures.